Trump's Fast Food Diet Is Detailed In A New Book About His Campaign

 Donald J. Trump (@realDonaldTrump) August 02, 2016

 Donald Trump’s former (and fired) campaign manager Corey Lewandowski and another top aide, David Bossie, have written a tell-all book titled Let Trump Be Trump, chronicling the then-candidate’s meteoric rise to the presidency.
 Among the revelations included are some details about Trump’s not so secret affinity for fast food.
-One passage reportedly reveals that a typical dinner for the candidate would consist of two Big Macs, two Fillet-O-Fish, and a chocolate malted — which amounts to roughly 2,600 calories, more than most adults should even consume on one day.
+One passage reportedly reveals that a typical dinner for the candidate would consist of two Big Macs, two Fillet-O-Fish, and a chocolate malt — which amounts to roughly 2,600 calories, more than most adults should consume in one day, according to most nutritional guidelines.

 But that’s just the tip of the iceberg.
 Another passage reveals a striking detail about Trump’s germaphobe inclination.